 Below I will piece together a few articles and let the reader decide.
-As far as I know, this claim has not been proven and it originally started when my wife, Venice, started to leave my sperm in her ass after sex.
+As far as I know, this claim has not been proven and it originally started when my wife, Nessa, started to leave my sperm in her ass after sex.
 For whatever reason, it seemed a bit cleaner to pull out in the last few seconds and put my head in her ass and unload.
 She liked it, I thought it was a bit more kinky, and her vagina always stayed fresh to eat, not that my sperm has ever scared me away.
 However, it definitely was much fresher (no day old sperm).
 If her ass wasn’t as fresh, well… it’s her ass.

 We immediately noticed that her sex drive shot through the roof.
 She began wanting to deepthroat me.
 In fact, this sparked her entire need to deepthroat (see “Deepthroating – My Introduction”).
 She went from initiating sex 10% of the time to 75% of the time, and she demanded that I cum inside her, especially in her ass.